Yesterday HTC launched a new developer portal at www.htcdev.com.

 $ ./adb push /path/to/module/src/modulename.ko /sdcard/modulename.ko

-$ cd /path/to/android-sdk/
+$ cd /path/to/android-sdk/CONCLUSION

 $ ./adb shell